Skip to Main Content

 Accessibility

-This button needs to have aria-label="Close"
+This button needs to have aria-label="Close" for screenreaders to read out text.

 <button type="button" class="btn-close" data-bs-dismiss="modal" aria-label="Close"></button>